fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 26: A 20th-century overview
 * _FHTH_, "Glorious Confusion", 127-65.
-{% include alert.html class='warning' title='New Summary Assignment' text="
+{% include alert.html class='info' title='New Summary Assignment' text="

 - For today, everyone will write a summary post (of the whirlwind Popkin chapter) that highlights the key historiographical changes in the second half of the 20th century.
 Be comprehensive (as a good summary is) AND selective (as a good summary is).